12 Anime By Studio JC Staff

 1. Revolutionary Girl Utena

-Revolutionary Girl Utena is one of the most beloved JC Staff anime and most influential.
+Revolutionary Girl Utena is one of the most beloved anime series by JC Staff and one of the most influential.

-An essential entry in the Mahou Shoujo or Magical Girl genre, Utena plays around with gender tropes and conventions.
+An essential entry in the Mahou Shoujo or Magical Girl genre, Utena subverts traditional gender tropes and conventions.

 Follows Tenjou Utena as he attempts to be with the enigmatic Anthy Himemiya.
 Naturally, it involves many battles full of symbolism.